MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/text-to-speech.md

 ## Acronyms

 For acronyms that are referred to by their letters, letters should be followed by periods or separated by spaces.
-This clarifies that the acronym should be read letter-by-letter, and not read as a word.
+This clarifies that the acronym should be read letter-by-letter, and not as a word.

 For Tampa, the headsign “North to UATC” contains an acronym that is pronounced by its individual letters.
 The text-to-speech disambiguation would be: